2018 Montaribaldi Perno Barolo

 chevron-down

-The Barolo DOCG Perno is a red wine, produced with Nebbiolo grapes from the DOCG area (Denominazione di Origine Controllata e Garantita) of Barolo.
-The perfect exposure of the vineyard, together with the specific characteristics of climate and soil, leads to an extremely elegant and long-lived wine.
-The vineyard is located in the most beautiful part of the Barolo DOCG, namely in the municipality of Monforte d'Alba.
-The wine is named after the name of the vineyard Perno.
-The vineyard is located high at 395 meters above sea level with a southern exposure.
-The soil consists of fossil marl of S. Agata - gray-blue marl (more or less sandy) and is very calcareous.
-The vineyard is only a few hectares and was planted in 1980.
-The perfect exposure of the vineyard, together with the specific characteristics of climate and soil, results in an extremely elegant and long-lived wine and this Perno is without a doubt the flagship Barolo of Montaribaldi.
-The wine is extremely scarce and even we as Importer can only get a handful of cases.
+The Barolo DOCG Perno is a red wine produced with Nebbiolo grapes from the DOCG (Denominazione di Origine Controllata e Garantita) area of Barolo.
+The vineyard's perfect exposure, combined with the specific characteristics of the climate and soil, results in an exceptionally elegant and long-lasting wine.
+The vineyard is located in the most beautiful part of the Barolo DOCG, in the municipality of Monforte d'Alba.
+The wine is named after the Perno vineyard.
+The vineyard is situated at an elevated altitude of 395 meters above sea level with a southerly exposure.
+The soil consists of fossilized marl of S. Agata – grayish-blue marl (more or less sandy) and is highly calcareous.
+The vineyard covers only a few hectares and was planted in 1980.
+The perfect exposure, combined with the specific characteristics of the climate and soil, results in an exceptionally elegant and long-lasting wine, and this Perno is undoubtedly Montaribaldi's flagship Barolo.
+The wine is extremely scarce, and even we, as importers, can only obtain a handful of cases, and this wine is only produced in the top (Barolo) years.

-The Nebbiolo is a late ripening grape variety and the grapes for this great Barolo are harvested in the first half of October.
-Once in the winery the grapes are destemmed and crushed and then placed in stainless steel thermo-conditioned tanks where the alcoholic fermentation takes place.
-The alcoholic fermentation lasts for a good 10 days at a temperature of 28-30 ° C. The wine then remains in contact with its lees for at least two months while the lactic acid fermentation completes.
-The wine is now ready and must now mature in peace.
-This is done in oak barriques where approximately 60% is in new oak and 40% in 1-year-old oak barrels for 36 months.
-Montaribaldi's vision is that oak refines the wine as long as it is not excessive.
-The Barolo Sàrz is then bottled but then remains in the cellars of Montaribaldi for at least another 6 months.
-Montaribaldi is a specialist in terroir wines, not a chemistry factory, because good wine must come from a good vineyard and a vintage must reflect the terroir, is Luciano's opinion and we fully support this.
+Nebbiolo is a late-ripening grape variety, and the grapes for this superb Barolo are harvested in the first half of October.
+Once in the winery, the grapes are destemmed and crushed, then placed in stainless steel thermo-conditioned tanks where alcoholic fermentation takes place.
+Alcoholic fermentation lasts for a good 10 days at a temperature of 28-30°C. The wine then remains in contact with its lees for at least another two months while malolactic fermentation completes.
+The wine is now ready and must mature in peace.
+This is done in oak barriques, with approximately 60% in new oak and 40% in one-year-old oak barrels for 36 months.
+Montaribaldi's vision is for oak to refine the wine, provided it is not excessive.
+The Barolo Perno is then bottled, but remains in Montaribaldi's cellars for at least another six months.
+Montaribaldi is a specialist in terroir wines, not a chemistry factory.
+Luciano believes that good wine should come from a good vineyard, and a vintage should reflect the terroir.
+We fully support this.

-In the glass this Barolo Perno has the typical light red color with orange reflections on the edge of the glass.
-In the nose beautiful tones of wood, leather, espresso, a bit of forest floor, ripe fruit and spices.
-In the mouth the wine is full-bodied with fresh acids, refined beautiful tannins that are not bitter but are very well integrated and a good indication of the long life that this Barolo Perno will have.
-Our advice is to carafe the wine or open it at least 2 hours in advance.
-This is a wine that needs at least 6 years to develop further.
-The great success of this winery comes from tradition and innovation and because of this they are able to produce beautiful wines of a very high quality every year.
-The wine perfect with roasted meat, savory cheese and of course dishes with truffle.
-This is a wine with a great aging potential.
+In the glass, this Barolo Perno has the typical light red color with orange reflections at the rim.
+The nose offers beautiful notes of wood, leather, espresso, a touch of forest floor, ripe fruit, and spices.
+On the palate, the wine is full-bodied with fresh acidity and refined, beautifully present tannins that are not bitter but very well integrated, a good indication of the long life this Barolo Perno will have.
+We recommend decanting or opening the wine at least two hours in advance.
+This wine needs at least six years to fully develop.
+The winery's great success stems from tradition and innovation, enabling them to produce beautiful wines of exceptional quality year after year.
+The wine pairs perfectly with roasted meats, savory cheeses, and, of course, truffle dishes.
+This is a wine with excellent aging potential.

-FACT: In the Tab: Attachment you will find the official fact sheet of this beautiful wine.
-We will automatically send it to you when you order this wine.
-The wine is in our conditioned Wine Warehouse and if you come to pick up the wine you will also receive a nice discount.
-We are located almost next to the Rijksweg with plenty of parking.
-Click here for address.
+FACT: In the tab: Attachment, you'll find the official fact sheet for this fine wine.
+We'll automatically send it to you when you order this wine.
+The wine is stored in our climate-controlled Wine Warehouse, and if you pick it up, you'll also receive a nice discount.
+We're located almost next to the Rijksweg with ample parking.
+Click here for the address.

 BAROLO VS BARBERESCO

-Piedmont - synonymous with truffles, risotto and, of course, delicious wines! - is considered one of Italy's premier wine regions.
-The local conditions of terrain, soil and weather produce some fantastic wines.
-As for the reds, the Barolos and Barbarescos are world-famous, powerful, ageing wines.
-Despite Barolo and Barbaresco being made from the same grape, Nebbiolo, and produced in neighbouring regions within 10 miles of each other, the wines of Barbaresco and Barolo have some distinctive differences.
+Piedmont—synonymous with truffles, risotto, and, of course, delicious wines!—is considered one of Italy's finest wine regions.
+The local terrain, soil, and weather conditions produce some fantastic wines.
+Among the red wines, Barolo and Barbaresco are world-renowned, powerful, age-defying wines.
+Although Barolo and Barbaresco are made from the same grape, Nebbiolo, and produced in neighboring areas less than 10 miles apart, the wines of Barbaresco and Barolo have several distinctive differences.

-The Barbaresco area is located south of the Tanaro river and due to its location the area has a slightly higher average temperature which allows the Nebbiolo grape to ripen slightly earlier than in the Barolo area.
-Young tannins in a young Barbaresco are often not as hard as Barolo and under DOCG rules it is permitted to release Barbaresco for sale a year earlier than Barolo.
-The most pronounced difference between the two wines is that the tannins of Barbaresco tend to soften more quickly making the wine more approachable at a younger age than Barolo.
-The Barbaresco area is smaller than the Barolo area with an annual production of around 35% of Barolo production which means that Barbaresco is not as widely available on the market.
+The Barbaresco region is located south of the Tanaro River, and due to its location, the region enjoys a slightly higher average temperature, allowing the Nebbiolo grape to ripen slightly earlier than in the Barolo region.
+The young tannins in a young Barbaresco are often not as harsh as those in Barolo, and under DOCG regulations, Barbaresco is permitted to be released for sale a year earlier than Barolo.
+The most striking difference between the two wines is that Barbaresco's tannins tend to soften more quickly, making the wine more accessible at a younger age than Barolo.
+The Barbaresco region is smaller than the Barolo region, with an annual production of approximately 35% of Barolo's, which means that Barbaresco is not as widely available on the market.

 Specifications